Dhanraj678/online_exam/README.md

 # online_exam
-Everyone can give exam
-IT is made by asp.net with c# and it is website of online-exam anyone can give exam thank you
+Everyone can give exam it is a website name-online exam and it is made by asp.net with c# thank you